 You may think it is obvious, but you waste a lot of time dealing with interruptions to your work.
 This is why it is important to make a schedule.
 Follow the schedule and avoid distractions as much as possible.
 Turn off your mobile phone, close the door to your office, and avoid useless meetings.
 If you travel frequently, you should travel in as comfortable surroundings as you can so you can do work.

 You might think you are saving money by doing everything yourself.
 The fact is, you can save a considerable amount of time and effort by delegating tasks to the right people and focusing on core activities that will make you money.

 Organize your workplace

 Whether you work alone, or you have employees, you want to arrange your work area so you can be more efficient.
 You can minimize the time and effort it takes to get things done.
-Even putting the photocopier next to where you keep your paper supplies can help save a few steps and trips that ultimately increases your productivity, and that of your employees.
+Even putting the photocopier next to where you keep your paper supplies can help save a few steps and trips that ultimately increase your productivity, and that of your employees.

-Organization skills are crucial for the success of any business.
+Organization skills are crucial to the success of any business.
 Some people are naturally organized, but you even if you aren’t, you can develop them.
 These 9 ways can help you improve your organization skills in practical and workable ways.

 We want to hear from you, what are your favorite tips for better organization?
 Share some of your organization skills, tips and tricks in the comments below.